 How much does the insurance coverage cost?

 The insurance is free.
-The State Department of Natural Resources and Mines provides funds to provide the three insurance policies on behalf of QWaLC’s community NRM groups.
+The Queensland Government Department of Resources provides funds to provide the three insurance policies on behalf of QWaLC’s community NRM groups.

 Is my group eligible for insurance?

 Groups need to be members of QWaLC.
 Insurance coverage may then be offered to Incorporated Groups.
 Unincorporated groups can discuss their needs with QWaLC.

 What is a certificate of currency?